-The Arts Hour on Tour in New Orleans - BBC World Service - "efffectively painted a picture; vibrant and energetic; engaging interview style; the profiled subjects were nicely interwoven; lively pace; informative and entertaining."
+The Arts Hour on Tour in New Orleans - BBC World Service - "effectively painted a picture; vibrant and energetic; engaging interview style; the profiled subjects were nicely interwoven; lively pace; informative and entertaining."

 The Symphony of Sounds - Radio Television Hong Kong - "Absolutely original piece of work, brilliantly composed of relevant sounds, a real valuable example of radio and of playing with emotions with the help of sounds.
 To be mentioned the high social, anthropological and ecological value of this programme."

 Ballads of the Great War - 7digital - "A good idea to relay the message of war and its impact through music in form of a story.
-Soundbytes, music and songs uplifted the grimmness of death with moments of comic relief keeping the story alive."
+Soundbytes, music and songs uplifted the grimness of death with moments of comic relief keeping the story alive."